 Yay for taxes!
 Fun, right?
-Well, not super fun, but I do appreciate things like the library and 911.
-So, I’ll do the tax thing.
+Well, not super fun, but I do appreciate things like the library and fire fighters so I gladly do the tax thing.

 Now that I’ve been at it a few years, here are my tips.

 Disclaimer & disclosure: I’m not an accountant or a lawyer, this comes from my personal experience only.
 Please seek the help of qualified professionals to help you with your personal situation.
 Also, some of the links included below are affiliate links, meaning, if you click through and make a purchase I will get a commission (at no additional cost to you).

 Blogging income is not just the cash you make.
 It includes any compensation, like items you received for reviews, Swagbucks, trips, conference sponsorships, conference swag, free stuff (appliances, clothes, household products) and more.
 Check out Sarah’s post for a detailed breakdown.

 Related: You might also want to check out my post 12 Things to Do Before Making Money Online.

 2. Report all your income even if you don’t get the forms

 Because my relationship status with many of the companies I work with is “contractor” or “affiliate” instead of “employee” I get a lot of 1099-MISC forms during tax time.
 They show how much non-employee income I received during the year.
 Even if I don’t get a 1099 from a company (because someone forgot or because my income didn’t meet the $600 threshold) I still report the income.
 This is why it’s so important to keep track of everything that comes in during the year.

 3. A word about PayPal, the 1099-K and double reporting